Ettore Gliozzi

-Ettore Gliozzi (/it/; born 23 September 1995) is an Italian professional footballer who plays as a striker for Serie B clubs Modena.
+Ettore Gliozzi (/it/; born 23 September 1995) is an Italian professional footballer who plays as a striker for club Mantova.

 Club career

 On 24 September 2020, Gliozzi was sent on a year-long loan to Cosenza from Monza.
 He moved to Como on a permanent deal on 10 August 2021.

 In January 2024, Gliozzi joined Modena in a part-exchange deal for Nicholas Bonfanti.